nhu92/Mixed-DNA-Project/07-TestKewData.md

 Checking the results.
 The pipeline should be in a good shape.
 It is possible to run larger test about the data.
 Also, I am expecting the new dataset which claimed to have over 700 species well-aligned.
 By having this dataset, we can easily subset the reference panel to do precisely matching.
 Let's start with check the result from the run before the holiday.

+The pipeline showed some patterns that is both expected or not.
+The expected species showed up in the final optima but also brought up the unexpected answer.
+I am thinking about the over filtering possibilities and low representative references panel could be the reason that the reference panel falls apart.
+I will use the unfiltered matrix to calculate the Z-axis.
+Additionally, the PC1-PC2 is good to differentiate the in-out groups.
+The PC2-PC3 should be good to differentiate the in groups down to species.

+The Brassicaceae panel only has 6 species, which might be too low to find the correct species.
+I have hope for the Poaceae panel which has 13 species.